 How it works

-Types of insurance attached to AMP super accounts
+Types of insurance provided through AMP super accounts

 ||Total and permanent disablement (TPD)||Temporary salary continuance (TSC)|

-Sometimes called death cover, life insurance works by providing a lump-sum payment to your super account if you die or become terminally ill.
+Sometimes called death cover, life insurance works by providing a lump-sum payment to your super account if you pass-away or become terminally ill.

 TPD cover provides you with a lump-sum payment if you suffer a disability that prevents you from ever working again.